mlflow/mlflow/examples/deployments/huggingface/README.md

 # {'generated_text': '\nDeep learning is a branch of machine learning that uses artificial neural networks to learn and make decisions.'}
 ```

-## Update the config.yaml to add a new embeddings route
+## Update the config.yaml to add a new embeddings endpoint

-After you started the server, update the MLflow AI Gateway configuration file [config.yaml](config.yaml) and add the server as a new route:
+After you started the server, update the MLflow Deployments server configuration file [config.yaml](config.yaml) and add the server as a new endpoint:

 ```
-routes:
+endpoints:
   - name: completions
-    route_type: llm/v1/completions
+    endpoint_type: llm/v1/completions
     model:
       provider: "huggingface-text-generation-inference"
       name: llm